 Please click the Donate button bellow to help us accomplish Bobbi’s desire to find a cure for Sickle Cell Disease while improving the overall quality of life for individuals and their families who struggle with Sickle Cell.

 “The word that comes to mind when I think about Sickle Cell being cured is relief.
 Just to know that my little sister would be free of all pain and able to live life normally like other eight year old girls encourages me.”

 The Bobbi Engram Foundation (BEF) is a private non-profit organization dedicated to serving individuals suffering with Sickle Cell Anemia.
 The BEF is partnering with NIH and other medical institutions to find a cure for Sickle Cell.

-The Bobbi Engram Foundation (BEF) was founded in 2008 and received its 501(C) (3) exemption the same year.
+The Bobbi Engram Foundation (BEF) was founded in 2008.
 Bobbi’s struggles with Sickle Cell and its complications as a child and young adult intensified her desire to help other families struggling with this disease.
 That desire led her parents, Bobby and Deanna, to create the BESCF which focused on raising awareness and seeking a cure for the disease.

 Although the foundation was originally named after Bobbi’s father, Bobby Engram, it was later renamed the Bobbi Engram Foundation (BEF) in August 2018 in honor of Bobbi who passed away from Sickle Cell complications at the age 20 on August 25, 2018.

 The Engram family continues to share Bobbi’s love, passion, and commitment to finding a cure through the Foundation.
 Learn more about the Engram family and Bobbi's story in the August 2019 article from The Athletic.